Monoamine oxidase inhibitor: Withdrawal

 Antidepressants including MAOIs have some dependence-producing effects, the most notable one being a discontinuation syndrome, which may be severe especially if MAOIs are discontinued abruptly or too rapidly.
-The dependence-producing potential of MAOIs or antidepressants in general is not as significant as benzodiazepines, however.
-Discontinuation symptoms can be managed by a gradual reduction in dosage over a period of days, weeks or sometimes months to minimize or prevent withdrawal symptoms.
+The dependence-producing potential of MAOIs or antidepressants in general is not as significant as benzodiazepines.
+Discontinuation symptoms can be managed by tapering, a gradual reduction in dosage over a period of days, weeks or sometimes months to minimize or prevent withdrawal symptoms.

 MAOIs, as with most antidepressant medication, may not alter the course of the disorder in a significant, permanent way, so it is possible that discontinuation can return the patient to the pre-treatment state.
 This consideration complicates prescribing between an MAOI and an SSRI, because it is necessary to clear the system completely of one drug before starting another.
 One physician organization recommends the dose to be tapered down over a minimum of four weeks, followed by a two-week washout period.
 The result is that a depressed patient will have to bear the depression without chemical help during the drug-free interval.
 This may be preferable to risking the effects of an interaction between the two drugs.

 Mechanism of action

-MAOIs act by inhibiting the activity of monoamine oxidase, thus preventing the breakdown of monoamine neurotransmitters and thereby increasing their availability.
+MAOIs act by inhibiting the activity of monoamine oxidase.
+Monoamine oxidase is an enzyme that is responsible for the degradation of monoamine neurotransmitters, such as dopamine, serotonin, and norepinephrine, and prevents these neurotransmitters from remaining in the synaptic cleft for extended periods of time.
+Monoamine Oxidase Inhibitors are responsible for inhibiting monoamine oxidase, ultimately leading to prevention of the degradation of neurotransmitters in the synaptic cleft, leading to higher concentrations of neurotransmitters to remain in the synaptic cleft for longer periods of time.

 There are two isoforms of monoamine oxidase, MAO-A and MAO-B. MAO-A preferentially deaminates serotonin, melatonin, epinephrine, and norepinephrine.
 MAO-B preferentially deaminates phenethylamine and certain other trace amines; in contrast, MAO-A preferentially deaminates other trace amines, like tyramine, whereas dopamine is equally deaminated by both types.